 Call him and give him a treat or lots of praise when he comes to you.
 You need to do this a few times and your pup would eventually get the hang of it.
 You will be bringing the blanket lower each time to make sure that your pooch gets used to the idea of you doing this.
 When he is pushing himself through the exit, go easy.
 Start off easy in the beginning – the tunnel should be short so they don’t have to work too hard or be unable to see you for too long.

 Find the Treat

 How to get your dog to find a hidden treat in the house.
 Sit your animal in the middle of the room.
 Place a treat under one of your chairs (or under a table).
 Say “Find it!” and point to the chair or table.
 Say “Yes!” and give him/her the treat.
 Do this about three times.
 Repeat the process with a different kind of chair or table, or even another type of object.
-Do this until they can find a treat without your help.
+Do this until they can find the treat without your help.

 One of the best ways to exercise your pup is with a toy like a flirt pole.
 This is a long pole with a lure attached to it, which you can use to exercise your pup.
 I love using a flirt pole because not only is it a really fun game for your pet pooch, but it’s also a great way to keep your dog fit and healthy.
 It is great for indoor workouts and fitness!

 And, the best thing about a flirt pole is that you can use it anywhere and everywhere.
 You can use it in your backyard, in your house, and even inside the house.
 All you need is a long stick, a rope (any kind of rope will do as long as it’s long enough to attach to your pole), a toy, and a small weight.